 The bath was demolished between May and June 1930.

 Bathing at Humewood

 1893 saw the initial opening of the Humewood area for swimming or for housing.
 On the 30th May 1893, the Harbour Board sold 20 “marine villa sites” on the south beach between the original Happy Valley and the Klein Sak Rivier – Shark River.
 The area was named Humewood after the Chairman of the Harbour Board, William Hume.

 Already the Government had laid a railway line past it for use in the dune reclamation project.
-By the 20th December 1894, a passenger service was commenced.
+By the 20th December 1893, a passenger train service was commenced.
 Furthermore a direct road to the property was in the process of being constructed.
 Instead of having to use a circuitous inland route via the future Forest Hill, one would be able to commute directly along the coast.

 In order to prevent the repeated movement of the waves from removing parts of the land, groynes or low walls, were built out from the coast into the sea.
 Also in time for the 1907/8 summer season, ropes were hung to demarcate the bathing area and a bandstand was erected north of the mouth of the Shark River.

 Left: This was an historical moment in that even the photos state that “mixed bathing” was allowed.
 This must have been prior to 1913 as the Bathing House had not yet been built